srv-smn/node-blockchain-wallet/README.md

     - used for importing the contracts from it
 - `truffle-plugin-verify`
     - used to verify contract on network
+- `bip39`
+    - used to create mnemonic for ethereum wallet
 - Dev Dependencies
     - `nodemon`
         - to keep server running while development